 Patty is the owner of a long day care centre.
 She knows her employees are covered by the Children’s Services Award.
 In the past Patty kept a printout of the award in her office, but she found that it became outdated because of annual wage changes and other updates.

 Patty also places links to the award and the NES on the Centre’s intranet so her staff can access current electronic copies.
-This meets her obligation under Clause 5 of the Award to provide employees access to their award and the NES.
+This meets her obligation under the Award to provide employees access to their award and the NES.